-The following career programs have been identified as limited enrollment programs: Cardiac Exercise Technician/Leader, Dental Hygiene, Dietetic Technician, Nursing, Operating Room Technician and Pharmacy Technician.
+The following career programs have been identified as limited enrollment programs: Cardiac Exercise Technology, Dental Hygiene, Dietetic Technician, Nursing, Operating Room Technician and Pharmacy Technician.
 Each of these programs has special admission requirements.
-Consult the curriculum outlines section of this Bulletin to determine the specific admission requirements of a particular limited enrollment program.
+Consult the curriculum section of this Bulletin to determine the specific admission requirements of a particular limited enrollment program.

-Selection of all of these programs is determined by the following: Residents of the Harper College district who complete the application process by December 1 of the year prior to the fall term in which they desire to enroll, will receive preferential consideration in the selection process.
-If, on December 1, more completed applications have been received than space available, those students with the highest qualifications will be selected.
-If space is available after December 1, students (in and out-of-district) meeting program requirements for admission will be considered based on date of completed application.
+Selection for these programs is determined by the following: Residents of the Harper College district who complete the application process by February 1 (December 1 for Nursing Program applicants) prior to the fall term in which they desire to enroll, will receive preferential consideration in the selection process.
+If, on February 1 (December 1 for Nursing Program applicants), more completed applications have been received than space available, those students with the highest qualifications will be selected.

-The Fashion Design, Fashion Merchandising, Interior Design and Legal Technology Programs are also limited enrollment programs and also have special admission requirements.
+The Fashion Design, Fashion Merchandising, Interior Design, Interpreter Training and Legal Technology Programs are also limited enrollment programs and also have special admission requirements.
 Contact the Admissions Office for additional information.